things to do in niagara on the lake

 Here are some of the restaurants I’ve eaten at and recommend:

-- The Olde Winery Restaurant – one of my favourites, came here on a date night with my husband after we got engaged.
-Good gourmet option.
+• The Olde Winery Restaurant – one of my favourites- came here on a date night with my husband after we got engaged.
+Really good gourmet options and nice environment.

-11. Take part in the Ice Wine Festival
+12. Take part in the Ice Wine Festival (January only)

 If you’re in Niagara Falls area in winter, you should consider trying to be there for the Ice Wine Festival.